SupraSummus/pgspawn/README.md

 Check the `examples/` directory.

+As input `pgspawn` takes YAML file with graph description in it.

 ### id

-As input it takes YAML file with graph description in it.
-For example single-node graph:
+A very simple, single-node graph can be as follows:

     $ cat examples/id.yml
     nodes: